Thabisomabaso336/Thabisomabaso336/README.md

 - Expand into cloud deployments and mobile app development
   ## 🚀 Current Projects

-- CasanovaTechSolution –A growing tech services business providing online bookings, application assistance (CAO/NSFAS), and gaming events, all powered by a custom-built web application.

 - High School Websites  Designing and developing professional, responsive websites for local high schools to enhance their online presence and communication.

 ## 🌎Connect with me